Travel and Reimbursements

 - Airfare - original receipt clearly showing that payment was made.
 (If using an online reservation tool other than Concur, the purchase receipt and form submitted for reimbursement must include the traveler's statement: "Online selection is best value as consistent with institutional priorities.")

 - Lodging - original hotel bills are required showing itemized room rate and taxes, and showing a zero balance.
+Non-commercial lodging cannot be reimbursed without prior authorization.

 - Registration fees